-She stole glass net floats from fishermen after seeing the jagged rainbows of light as the globes sped through the drizzling spray to the boats.
+She saw jagged rainbows of light as they sped through drizzling spray.
 He thought to call her on deck to see mackerel skies and shooting stars.
 He had an old engraving of a bear juggling with three knives, from his grandmother who had been in a circus.

 'Can you imagine the patience?' he asked with great pride.

-His charts were embellished with clouds of pouting cherub faces, barb-finned, goggle-eyed, emerald flying fish.
+His charts were embellished with clouds of pouting cherub faces, barb-finned, goggle-eyed emerald flying fish.
 'In those times, mappers were trained as artists.
+SwwOwhyeee, now

-SwwOwhyeee, now Hawaii, see the Isle of Leopards in the New Hebrides.'
+Hawaii, see the Isle of Leopards in the New Hebrides.'
 The Welsh in him made everything poetry.